-Charging sites must fill geographic gaps not met by SB350, Electrify America, and California Energy Commission Programs.
+Charging sites must fill geographic gaps.
+Match/co-funding may NOT include funds from not met by-SB350, Electrify America, and California Energy Commission Programs.
 Proposed stations that are already funded or will be funded by these programs are ineligible.